kotor-speedruns/kotor-speedruns.github.io/kotor2/Major Glitches/Coordinate Warps.md

 ## Other Coordinate Warps

-There are a myriad of other Coordinate Warps in KotOR, since the mechanics of them are quite flexible.
-Some of these may be useful in either Randomizer or Bingo, while others have been used in the past.
-They include:
+There are a myriad of other Coordinate Warps in KotOR II, since the mechanics of them are quite flexible.
+Anytime two modules share coordinates, a Coordinate Warp is possible (though possibly not useful).

-- Hrakert Rift to Tomb of Naga Sadow (for the Korriban Map)
-- Valley of the Dark Lords to Tomb of Naga Sadow (for the Korriban Map)
-- Czerka Landing Port to Tomb of Naga Sadow (for the Korriban Map and/or the Solari crystal)
-- Courtyard to Great Walkway (to the Shadowlands Elevator)
-- Sith Academy Entrance to Lower Shadowlands (for the Kashyyyk Map)
-- Manaan Docking Bay to Shyrack Caves (for the Qel-Droma Robes)
-- Many others!

 If you're looking to discover or design your own Coordinate Warps, some tools that can help include:

-- Console cheats, including `warp` to travel between modules and `whereami` to get exact coordinates
+- Console cheats, including `warp` to travel between modules.
 - The Walkmesh Visualizer by glasnonck, which allows you to overlay multiple modules and find matches for specific coordinates.

 ## Related Glitches